-Eleanor Huffines is a senior officer with Pew’s Arctic Ocean-U.S. project, which works to promote science- and community-based conservation of the Bering, Chukchi, and Beaufort seas.
+Eleanor Huffines is a senior officer for Pew’s U.S. Arctic project, which promotes science-based and community-driven conservation of U.S. Arctic waters, including the Bering, Chukchi, and Beaufort seas.

-Huffines has spent more than 20 years living and working in Alaska.
-Before joining Pew, she served as regional director for the Wilderness Society and conservation director for the National Outdoor Leadership School.
-She also spent 10 years as a guide with the school, leading people from around the world on paddling, hiking, and climbing expeditions throughout Alaska and the Arctic.
-Huffines has served on the Bureau of Land Management Resource Advisory Council, Exxon Valdez Oil Spill Trustee Council, and Trustees for Alaska Public Interest Law Firm board of directors, among other bodies.
-She holds a bachelor’s degree in economics from the University of North Carolina at Chapel Hill.
+Before joining Pew, Huffines spent more than 20 years living and working in Alaska, including as the Alaska director for The Wilderness Society.
+In that role, she worked extensively with local communities, government personnel, and members of Congress to influence policies affecting the environment, subsistence cultures, and sustainable development.
+She also served as policy and conservation director for the National Outdoor Leadership School, where she spent 10 years guiding people from around the world paddling, hiking, and climbing throughout Alaska and the Arctic.
+Huffines has been a member of the Bureau of Land Management Resource Advisory Council, the Exxon Valdez Oil Spill Trustee Council, and the board of directors of the Trustees for Alaska public interest law firm, among other nonprofit boards.